jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 #### Top for MGN12H with Endstop

 This part also serves to mount the Cable Guide.
+An alternative version is available that mounts the guide to the side.
+This leaves room for stepper-mounted breakout boards.

 Note: The four (4) inserts for the Drive Mount are pressed in from the *bottom*, not the top.
 The added distance requires that drives mount to the top piece with 12mm screws instead of 8mm.